-I am co-owner of a consulting firm named The Constant Group, Inc. My recent engagements through this firm have included the following:
+I am co-owner of a consulting firm named The Constant Group, Inc. My recent engagements through this firm include the following:

 - Team member of a firm that provides cloud technology solutions and training.